Kamala Harris and Steve Greenhouse on stage speaking at National Forum on Wages and Working People

 New Liberals are closely identified with America’s rising “professional class”: a highly-educated,affluent, metropolitan constituency.
 This constituency became increasingly significant to Democrats’ electoral coalition from the 1970s, and is especially prominent among party elites and personnel.
 New Liberals in the 1970s through the 1990s included Colorado senator Gary Hart, Massachusetts governor Michael Dukakis, and Bill Clinton.

 Typically, histories of the New Liberals read as a liberal betrayal narrative.
 Given how vocally they fretted that New Deal liberalism had lost its electoral luster, New Liberals are easily depicted as architects of a Democratic turn away from the state.
-Certainly, New Liberals put rhetorical distance between themselves and liberalism’s legacy of “big government.”
-“He is a leader of post–New Deal Democrats,” one aide to Hart noted in a memo planning the senator’s 1984 presidential campaign.
+Certainly, they put rhetorical distance between themselves and liberalism’s legacy of “big government.”
+“He is a leader of post–New Deal Democrats,” one aide to Hart noted, in a memo planning the senator’s 1984 presidential campaign.
 (The aide added parenthetically: “Whatever that means.”)

-But the New Liberals coalesced in the 1980s specifically around advocacy for industrial policy.
-American liberalism since the New Deal was defined as much by economic developmentalism as by welfare policies and redistribution.
+But the New Liberals coalesced in the 1980s specifically around advocacy for industrial policy, and American liberalism since the New Deal was defined as much by economic developmentalism as by welfare policies and redistribution.
 Developmental liberalism meant the shaping and management of markets through the alliance of an indulgent federal fiscal apparatus with regional, state-level, and local development regimes.
 This alliance was often structured around public-private partnerships.

 In the 1980s, New Liberals believed that policymakers’ greatest challenge was U.S. industrial decline.
 Inspired by Japan’s “economic miracle” and Ministry of International Trade and Industry (MITI), which nurtured high-tech industries and helped modernize “traditional” industries like automaking, New Liberals in Congress crafted a blueprint for an Economic Cooperation Council that could strategically plan America’s “reindustrialization.”
 These New Liberals, advised by policy entrepreneurs Robert Reich and Lester Thurow, argued for some modernization of “sunset” industries (steel and automaking) while targeting most industrial-policy attention to high-tech “sunrise” manufacturing.
 The New York Times dubbed their proposed Economic Cooperation Council “MITI-Minus.”
 New Liberal allies, such as Wall Street financier Felix Rohatyn, pressed for yet more muscular economic intervention, proposing that the Depression-era Reconstruction Finance Corporation be revivified.
 New Liberals attempted to cultivate business buy-in for their plans.
 Former California governor Jerry Brown launched industrial-policy advocacy groups with financial support from high-techmanufacturing companies like Intel.
 Senator Paul Tsongas devised an ambitious “High Tech Morrill Act” for regional business and university research and development hubs in collaboration with the Massachusetts High Technology Council.